dreamportdev/Osdev-Notes/04_Memory_Management/01_README.md

 ## VMM - Virtual Memory Manager
 - Exists per process/running program.
 - Sets up an environment where the program can happily run code at whatever addresses it needs, and access data where it needs too.
-- The VMM can be thought of a black-box to user programs, you ask it for an address and it 'just works', returning memory where needed.
+- The VMM can be thought of a black-box to user programs, we ask it for an address and it 'just works', returning memory where needed.
 It can use several tools to accomplish this job:
    - Segmentation: Mostly obsolete in long mode, replaced by paging.
    - Paging: Can be used to map virtual pages (what the running code sees) to physical pages (where it exists in real memory).
    - Swapping: Can ask other VMMs to swap their in-use memory to storage, and handover any freed pages for us to use.